damar-wicaksono/uqtestfuns/docs/test-functions/ackley.md

 ```

 The plots for one-dimensional and two-dimensional Ackley function are shown below.
-As can be seen, the function features many local optima with a single global optima
+As can be seen, the function features many local optima with a single global optima.

 ```{code-cell} ipython3
 :tags: [remove-input]